Online

 PROGRAM COURSE CURRICULUM

-The Master of Education with Curriculum and Instruction specialization program spans over five different semesters which includes a mandatory orientation course.
-Each semester is fourteen weeks and is split into two different courses.
-The first course is seven weeks and the second course is seven weeks.
-Below is a sample outline of what the span of the Master of Education with Curriculum and Instruction specialization program may look like:
+The Master of Education with Curriculum and Instruction specialization program spans five semesters and includes a mandatory orientation course.
+Each semester is fourteen weeks and covers two sequential courses.
+Each course is seven weeks long.
+Below is a sample outline of what the span of the MEd with Curriculum and Instruction specialization program may look like:

 Choose Format